+Family engagement.
 OJJDP envisions a transformed juvenile justice system that recognizes and builds upon the strengths, values, and diversity of families and communities to best serve the children and youth who come into contact with the system and to improve both safety and quality of life for all.
 This system will honor and support families before, during, and after their children have contact with the system.

 Applicants should describe how the proposed program will include a family engagement component.
-The proposed program should provide a continuum of engagement opportunities to increase and engage the family by fostering fatherhood and parenting, reconnecting families, and promoting family involvement and engagement activities.
-Applicants should utilize existing documents and examples of promising practices to develop these strategies.
+The proposed program should provide a continuum of engagement opportunities to increase and engage the family by fostering parenting, reconnecting families, and promoting family involvement and engagement activities.
+Applicants should use existing documents and examples of promising practices to develop these strategies.
+Racial and ethnic disparity.
+Addressing the disproportionate number of members of minority groups who come into contact with the juvenile justice system is a cross-cutting priority of OJJDP.4 Applicants should describe their plan for collecting performance measure data by race and ethnicity (see the Performance Measures section on page 16).